-- If all 3 Categories compete in the same course and in Slalom competitions the women (Cat.
-C) start before the men (Cat.
+- If all 4 Categories compete in the same course and in Slalom competitions the women (Cat.
+D) will start first followed by the younger women (Cat.
+C) that will start before the men (Cat.
 B), younger men (Cat.
-A) to start last.
-The jury may decide differently only if advantageous for C and B. - In Super G, GS and Alpine Combined, if two separate courses are organized, the women (Cat.
-C) will start first on their course.
-The jury may decide differently only if advantageous for C. The Jury will also decide if the largest category starts first or the two smaller categories start first. - Within Categories older classes start before the younger ones. - Start order Second Run: - Following the "Bibo-Rule" the fastest 5 competitors from the first run in each 5-year class start first in reverse order, the other competitor follow in the order of their first run times.
+A) to start last. - In Super G, GS and Alpine Combined, if two separate courses are organized, the younger women (Cat.
+C) will start first on their course and older women (Cat.
+D) first on their course. - Within Categories older classes start before the younger ones. - Start order Second Run: - Following the "Bibo-Rule" the fastest 5 competitors from the first run in each 5-year class start first in reverse order, the other competitor follow in the order of their first run times.